Antje Vollmer: Education and early career

 Vollmer was born in Lübbecke (Westphalia).
 Her parents ran a textile shop which they later had to close.
 After graduating from Wittekind-Gymnasium Lübbecke in 1962, she studied Protestant theology in Berlin, Heidelberg, Tübingen, and Paris, completing her first theological exam in 1968, her second in 1971, and receiving her doctorate in 1973.
 From 1969 to 1971, she was a research assistant at the Kirchliche Hochschule Berlin.
 In 1971, she started a postgraduate course in adult education, which she completed in 1975.
 From 1971 to 1974, she worked as a pastor in Berlin-Wedding, a problematic district at the time.
 From 1976 to 1982, she was an instructor in adult education at the Heimvolkshochschule of the Bethel Foundation in Bielefeld; she collaborated with the local Protestant and Catholic organisations for rural young people (Landjugend), and experienced the beginning of the ecological movement.
-She wrote a book related to the 20 July plot together with Lars-Broder Keil, Stauffenbergs Gefährten: Das Schicksal der unbekannten Verschwörer ("Stauffenberg's companions: The fate of the unknown conspirators"), which was published in 2013.
+She wrote a book related to the attempt to assassinate Hitler in the 20 July plot together with Lars-Broder Keil, Stauffenbergs Gefährten: Das Schicksal der unbekannten Verschwörer ("Stauffenberg's companions: The fate of the unknown conspirators"), which was published in 2013.